cupid-ide/cupid/nuopcdocs/idea.rst

 You will work primarily with the NUOPC Model generic component in order to make your model NUOPC Layer compliant.

-.. note:: **Four types of NUOPC Components**
+.. note:: **Four Kinds of NUOPC Components**

     This documentation focuses primarily on the NUOPC **Model** Component.
-    However, you should be aware that there are four kinds of generic component implemented in the NUOPC Layer:
+    However, you should be aware that there are four kinds of generic components implemented in the NUOPC Layer:

         Model
             Wraps a model code, such as an atmosphere, ocean, or ice model